sigoden/apitest/README.md

                     "$> 2", @eval
                     "$ <= 2", @eval
                 ],
-                // Using @partial, we only verify the part of the object we are interested in `a`, ignore `b`
+                // Using @partial, we only verify the part of the object.
+                // We are interested in `a`, ignore `b`
                 v5: { @partial
                     a: 3,
                 },